Why Bitcoin-Related Stocks Are Moving Today | Benzinga

 Why Bitcoin-Related Stocks Are Moving Today

-Shares of crypto-related stocks Marathon Digital Holdings Inc (NASDAQ:MARA) and Riot Blockchain Inc (NASDAQ:RIOT) are trading lower by 1.6% amid a decrease in the price of Bitcoin (CRYPTO: BTC).
+Shares of crypto-related stocks Marathon Digital Holdings Inc (NASDAQ:MARA) and Riot Blockchain Inc (NASDAQ:RIOT) are trading higher by around 3% amid an increase Sunday in the price of Bitcoin (CRYPTO: BTC).

 Riot Blockchain is focused on building, supporting and operating blockchain technologies.
 The company's portfolio consists of Verady, Tesspay, Coinsquare and others.